 A few Google employees have responded, saying that Google employs plenty of working-class citizens, as well as those who earn six figures a year in higher-ranking positions.
 Crystal Sholts, a Project Manager at Google and a regular shuttle passenger, told The Verge in 2014: “I just wanted to say that not everyone at Google is a billionaire.
 Like many people 10 years after the fact, I’m still paying off my student loans.”

 Still, those who wish for employee shuttle services to pay more to use the city’s public stops have the right to be upset.
 While it’s common to argue that providing a service to those who make an “upper-class” salary helps to stimulate the economy in the serviced areas, many people still point out that the everyday shuttle passengers don’t live in the areas that need economic stimulation the most.

 Another concern is that, while a 40-passenger bus expels much less CO2 than 40 individual cars, the emissions are still a bit too heavy for low-density residential areas.

-Considering the undeniable positive impact of shuttles on traffic and CO2 emissions, however, companies with the means to provide shuttle services to their employees should continue to do so.
-Private shuttles are a simple solution to a big problem that doesn’t have to cost taxpayers extra money.
+Considering the undeniable positive impact of employee shuttle services on traffic and CO2 emissions, however, companies with the means to provide shuttle services to their employees should continue to do so.
+Corporate shuttles are a simple solution to a big problem that doesn’t have to cost taxpayers extra money.